For Girls: Answers to Questions About Periods

 How much will I bleed?

-For most girls, the amount of flow for an entire period is only 4 tablespoons to 6 tablespoons, although for some girls it may feel like more.
+For most girls, the amount of flow for an entire period is only 4 teaspoons to 6 teaspoons, although for some girls it may feel like more.
 Expect the flow to be light on some days and heavier on others.

 Can I bleed too much?

 During your period, bleeding can look like more than it is.
 Don’t let this frighten you.
-But, if you ever soak a new pad in 1 hour or less, let your mom know.
+But, if you ever soak a new pad in 1 hour or less, let your parents know.

 Will people know when I have my period?